laboon/ebook/text/25_test_plans.md

 Unfortunately, this beautiful vision does not always come to pass.
 In the process of executing a test case, the test case can have different statuses.
 There will be a final status for each test case, although the status is liable to change during the execution of the test run.
 There is also often a "null" or "untested" status which means that that particular test case has not yet been executed.

 Although there is no universal status repository, these are a representative sampling of the kinds of test cases that might be encountered in your testing career.
-The names may change, but these six provide good coverage of all the situations that your test case may be in.
+The names may change, but these six provide good coverage of all the situations that your test case may be in:

 1. Passed
 2. Failed